acezxn/DoSer/README.md

 Implementation of different DoS techniques

-Note: The project is under development
+The project is under development

+Note: Not all of the attacks are guaranteed to work, especially to systems that has vulnerabilities fixed and protection setted.
+Please be understood each DoS attack before using them, since the project is only for educational purpose only.

 ## What is it